-Android phones and tablets also offer better app support than iPhones and iPads at present.
-While both have Netflix and YouTube, Androids can also use the default Google Play movie player and the Google Play music player.
-There’s also a bunch of other Android apps that work with Chromecast, including Plex, BeyondPod, RealPlayer Cloud and a handful of small-fry picks we can’t imagine many people wanting.
+Android phones and tablets used to offer better app support than iPhones and iPads but iOS devices have come a long way since our initial review with Chromecast support for lots of apps.
+Both mobile operating systems now support Netflix, YouTube, BBC iPlayer, Google Play movie player, Google Play music player, BT Sport, Vevo, Plex, Blinkbox, Red Bull TV, Deezer, RealPlayer Cloud and a handful of small-fry picks we can’t imagine many people wanting.

 Anyone for the VikiTV Korean movie portal?
 Didn’t think so.

 There are obviously dozens of apps we’d like to see get Chromecast support, especially things like 4OD, LoveFilm, Now TV, Spotify, Amazon MP3 and MX Player.
-Part of investing in Chromecast is having faith that support will come.
-We'll have to wait for chromecast UK to be released to see which UK specific apps will be released to support it.
+Part of investing in Chromecast is having faith that support will come but, going by the adoption rate for many of the big names, we are sure the rest will follow.

 We found Netflix streaming to be rock-solid with a good connection, and once you’re hooked up with a film there’s no need to keep your phone or tablet on.
 Although it seems like Chromecast is streaming from your mobile, it actually makes a direct connection with streaming services over Wi-Fi.